Association football during World War I: Switzerland

 Even though the Swiss Football League was not suspended, some 5,800 footballers – out of a total of 8,500 – signed up to fight.
 However, many of the pitches were destroyed – 420000 sqft out of a total of 920000 sqft had been turned into potato fields.
 After the outbreak of war in 1914, the Swiss national side did not compete again until 1920.

 Englishmen on the Continent

 British players and trainers who were in contract with German professional clubs were among Allied civilians interned at Ruhleben in Berlin.
 Sports played a major role in the lives of the detainees.
 Among them were several former professional footballers, including three former England internationals, Fred Pentland, Samuel Wolstenholme and Steve Bloomer; a Scotland international, John Cameron; a German international, Edwin Dutton; John Brearley, once of Everton and Tottenham Hotspur and Fred Spiksley.

 The Austro-Hungarian Empire was another enemy Central Power.
-Jimmy Hogan who had briefly coached Amateure SV between 1911–12, returned to Vienna to coach the Austrian national team in 1914.
+Jimmy Hogan who had briefly coached Amateure SV between 1911 and 1912, returned to Vienna to coach the Austria national team in 1914.